open-education-api/open-education-api.github.io/technical/filtering-generic.md

 `filter_query` provides a consistent and extensible way for clients to filter API responses.
 It improves flexibility and reduces the need for endpoint-specific query parameters.
 However, its support is **optional**, and behaviour may differ per implementation.
-Implementers are encouraged to document which fields and operators are available, but support for this feature can **never be required** by the specification or by any organisation.
+Implementing organisations are encouraged to document which fields and operators are available, but support for this feature can **never be required** by the specification or by any organisation.